libp2p/specs/kad-dht/README.md

 healthy throughout time.
 It runs once on startup, then periodically with a configurable frequency (default: 5 minutes).

-On every run, we generate a random node ID and we look it up via the process defined in [*Node lookups*](#node-lookups).
+On every run, we generate a random peer ID and we look it up via the process defined in [*Node lookups*](#node-lookups).
 Peers encountered throughout the search are inserted in the routing table, as per usual business.